URI-ABD/clam/python/distances/README.md

 ## Benchmarks

-These benchmarks were run on an Intel Core i7-11700KF CPU @ 4.900GHz, using a single thread.
-The OS was Arch Linux, with kernel version 6.7.4-arch1-1.

 ### Pairwise Distance Benchmarks

-These benchmarks were run on an Intel Core i7-11700KF CPU @ 4.900GHz, using all 16 threads.
+These benchmarks were run on an Intel Core i7-11700KF CPU @ 4.900GHz, using **all 16 threads**.
 The OS was Arch Linux, with kernel version 6.7.4-arch1-1.

 The "Min", "Max", and "Mean" columns show the minimum, maximum, and mean times (in seconds), respectively, taken to compute the pairwise distances using the functions from `scipy.spatial.distance`.